mlocode/ipad2_ipad3_icloud_bypass/README.md

 ## Troubleshooting
 ### Error while Uploading Sketch to Arduino
-If you get an Error Message like "avrdude: stk500_getsync() attempt 1 of 10: not in sync: resp=0x00" while uploading check the Solder Pads on the USB Host Shield like mentioned above
+If you get an Error Message like "avrdude: stk500_getsync() attempt 1 of 10: not in sync: resp=0x00" while uploading check the Solder Pads on the USB Host Shield as mentioned above

 # Conclusion
 I got one iPad3 16GB Cellular and one iPad2 64GB Cellurar both with iCloud Activation Lock.